-- ARMs often have periodic rate caps that limit the amount by which the coupon rate may increase or decrease at the reset date. - They also have lifetime caps and floors. - To attract borrowers, mortgage lenders usually offer a below-market initial rate (the "teaser" rate). - The reset interval, the time period between adjustments in the ARM coupon rate, is often annual, which is not frequent enough. - These terms are easy to incorporate into the pricing algorithm.
+- To attract borrowers, mortgage lenders usually offer a below-market initial rate (the "teaser" rate). - The reset interval, the time period between adjustments in the ARM coupon rate, is often annual, which is not frequent enough. - These terms are easy to incorporate into the pricing algorithm.